 And, to make things even more odd, the British Isles includes ALL the islands, including the whole of Ireland, which isn’t part of the UK at all.

 Thoroughly confused?
-Ok, let’s stick to England road trip ideas! 🙂
+Ok, let’s just stick to England road trip ideas! 🙂

 If you’re visiting London and want to explore part of the country for a few days, southern England is a good place to start.
 Of course, there are a HUGE number of places to explore in ‘South England’ (which is roughly classed as anywhere below Birmingham), so I’m just going to pick a few highlights to inspire you.

-Cornwall is one of our favourite places to road trip in England.
+Cornwall is one of my favourite places to road trip in England.
 I spent 2 years living there whilst I was in the Navy, and have been back many times since.
 There are plenty of things to do in Cornwall, but there are some important tips you need to know before you arrive!

 Why is Cornwall one of the best England road trips?

 If you want cute villages, incredible beaches and more history than you can shake a stick at, Cornwall is perfect.
-Also, they have some of the best ice cream IN THE WORLD (no kidding) and it’s perfectly acceptable to eat a scone with jam and clotted cream EVERY day and no-one will judge you.
+Also, they have some of the best ice cream IN THE WORLD (no kidding) and it’s perfectly acceptable to eat a scone with jam and clotted cream EVERY day and no one will judge you.

 IMPORTANT NOTE: There is intense rivalry between Devon and Cornwall over whether jam or cream should go first on a scone.
-In Cornwall, they do jam and THEN cream, which is apparently the way the Queen prefers her scones.
-(Don’t worry, they’re used to tourists and won’t stone you if you get it wrong.
-But be warned if you want to live there…!)
-In Devon, they do it the other way.
-I’ve tried both, and I’m a jam first girl (because you can then put more cream on! ?)
+In Cornwall, they do jam and THEN cream, which is apparently the way the Queen preferred her scones.

 When should you visit Cornwall?